DevWithDarius/secure-serverless-app/README.md

 AWS CloudWatch: Provides monitoring, logging, and alarms to track application performance and security.

-Terraform: Infrastructure as Code tool to provision and manage AWS resources.

-Other Technologies:
 Terraform: Infrastructure automation tool that provisions AWS resources using configuration files.

+Other Technologies
+Terraform: Infrastructure as Code tool that provisions and manages AWS resources.

 Architecture Diagram
 The architecture consists of: